-“Static” stands out to me as a uniquely memorable episode.
-It explores the remarkable technological shifts during the 20th century through one old man and his radio unit.
-In some ways the episode carries with it similar themes of simplicity and nostalgia as found in “Walking Distance” or “A Stop At Willoughby” or “Kick the Can.” as Marc Scott Zicree notes, “In anyone who mourns the demise of the old radio shows and the advent of television, this story of a radio that still receives Tommy Dorsey, Major Bowes, and Fred Allen must surely strike a responsive chord.”
+“Static” is a stand-out episode in my view.
+It explores the remarkable technological shifts during the 20th century through one old man and his beloved but antiquated radio unit.
+In some ways the episode carries with it similar themes of simplicity and nostalgia as found in “Walking Distance” or “A Stop At Willoughby” or “Kick the Can.”
+As Marc Scott Zicree notes, “In anyone who mourns the demise of the old radio shows and the advent of television, this story of a radio that still receives Tommy Dorsey, Major Bowes, and Fred Allen must surely strike a responsive chord.”

 We learn of an elderly maid who lives in the building named Vinnie Broun (played by Carmen Mathews).
 She was once engaged to Lindsay and they reminisce about their long-lost chance at happiness, while the others dismiss Lindsay entirely.
 In an effort to help Lindsay overcome his madness with the radio, Broun sells it.
 When Lindsay finds out he is furious.
 He storms out to the dealer and buys it back.
 When he brings it home the radio works like new, playing all the old shows and songs.
 Then a young Vinnie miraculously appears in his doorway.
 They realize they have traveled back in time, no longer subject to “static,” being given a chance at love.

 “Around and around she goes, and where she stops nobody knows.
 All Ed Lindsay knows is that he desperately wanted a second chance and he finally got it, through a strange and wonderful time machine called a radio… in the Twilight Zone.”